Blue Angels Weekend

 Synchronicity Theatre’s staff and administration weighed the option to offer live theatre experiences very carefully and determined that the less-risky, safer approach is to use data and the recommendations of health care providers and scientists to make informed decisions about the best ways to protect the health and well-being of our actors, audiences, staff and crews.
 We have decided to offer extremely-limited live viewing opportunities, and reserve the right to cancel “In the Theatre“ performances if certain criteria are not met.
 Our commitment to providing a space for audiences to come together live with our artists, whenever we are able to do so, reflects our mission to use theatre to build community.

-Two weeks before every production, we will notify you if we have decided to cancel the “In the Theatre” performances.
+72 hours before every production, we will notify you if we have decided to cancel the “In the Theatre” performances.
 This decision will be made if the COVID-19 test positivity rate’s 7-day average is higher than 8% in the metro-Atlanta area as determined by Georgia Department of Health’s daily COVID-19 status report.
 We will inform you of any changes that will be made to programming.
 All “In the Theatre” ticket confirmations for the 2020-2021 season will also include a link to digitally stream the performance, and can be exchanged for "In the Theatre" tickets to another 2020-2021 show.

 Our theatre entrances and exits have been streamlined to reduce group contact in our lobby area, and to allow for safer seating options.
 The night of the performance, our House Managers will reserve seating based on protocol established by the Emory University Nell Hodgson Woodruff School of Nursing ensuring at least six feet of distance.
 The audience will be capped and seated, one-by-one according to these specifications.